sakuranasty/1stTemplate/README.md

 # 1stTemplate
-the 1st template used n webdew lesson
+The 1st template used on webdew school.